mydogspies/javaResizeImageAsStream/README.md

 This here is the original discussion on stackoverflow with the hint to use ImageJ: https://stackoverflow.com/questions/24745147/java-resize-image-without-losing-quality
 And another post on the topic of converting between streams and BufferedImage: https://stackoverflow.com/questions/4251383/how-to-convert-bufferedimage-to-inputstream/21569243

 All that above has no guarantee to actually work and not cause some side effects.
-If you have any ideas on how to make the flow;  stream -> image magic -> stream, then please post here in issues :-)
+If you have any ideas on how to make better the flow;  stream -> image magic -> stream, then please post here in issues :-)